organicos/mbqt-f1/README.md

 ## Problem solved

 This Single Page Application was designed to show the Formula 1 champions by year.
-When a year is selected, we can see all races from that year and which one the champion won.
+When a year is selected, we can see all races and winners from that year and which one the champion won.

 ## Architecture